 While dessert is a crowd favorite, don’t feel like you have to provide sweets to cap off those savory cheap BBQ recipes.

-If you do want to provide dessert for your guests, there are plenty of ways to pull it off without breaking the bank.
+If you want to offer dessert to your guests, there are many ways to pull it off without breaking the bank.
 Instead of s’mores, grab a few bags of big marshmallows to roast over the fire.
-Jell-O jigglers and rice krispie treats are other popular and inexpensive dessert options.
+Jell-O jigglers and Rice Krispie treats are other popular and affordable dessert options.
+And don’t forget the (inexpensive) summer classic: Popsicles.
+They’re a crowd favorite for kids and adults!

 Being financially responsible shouldn’t stop you from having fun with your family and friends.
 Use these cheap BBQ ideas to throw an epic, wow-worthy cookout that will go down in history as the best.